Thymosin Alpha-1

 | Route | Subcutaneous injection |

-| Dosage Range | 1.6 mg (standard clinical dose based on the approved Zadaxin protocol) |
+| Dosage range | 1.6 mg per dose (Zadaxin clinical reference) |

 - Injection site irritation — mild and the most commonly reported side effect.